A dry marinade and two-zone grill are the one-two punch of great grilling

 Arrange the eggplant on the hot side of the grill and leave them alone for 2 to 3 minutes, which should produce a nice deep browning with a touch of char.
 Flip and cook for another 2 minutes on the second side.

-After both sides of the eggplant are browned, move the slices to the moderate zone and continue cooking, turning frequently, until the exterior looks browned and dry and the interior softens, another 15 to 20 minutes, depending on your heat and the eggplant.
+After both sides of the eggplant are browned, move the slices to the moderate zone and continue cooking, turning frequently, until the exterior looks browned and dry and the interior softens, an additional 15 to 20 minutes, depending on your heat and the eggplant.

 Step 8

-Note: Correction: An earlier version of this recipe included incorrect nutritional information.
-This version has been corrected.